soxueren/atsd/installation/ambari.md

 tail -f /opt/atsd/atsd/logs/atsd.log
 ```

+You should see **ATSD start completed** message at the end of the start.log.

+Web interface is accessible on port 8088 (http) and 8443 (https).

 ## Enable ATSD Autostart

 To configure ATSD for automated restart on server reboot, add the following line to `/etc/rc.local` before `return 0` line.